c-blake/suggest/README.md

 10 + 1e-5\*750e3 or about 17.5 ms, generally half the time of a single frame of a typical video file.
 Getting suggestions for multiple words can easily share that IO as well, making amortized per-batch-of-6-typos more like 3 ms per word.
-Meanwhile, just one cold-cache suggestion on freshly opened data files could take 1000s of random accesses or 10s of seconds (at 10 ms latencies).
+Meanwhile, just one cold-cache suggestion query on freshly opened data files could take 100s of random accesses or seconds (at 10 ms latencies).

-A reasonably tight estimate on the number of random accesses is 3\*hashFinds + 2\*min(distances, corp/4k = 188 for test file).
-The 3 comes from access to the .tabl, its .keys and then the .sugg list.
-The 2 comes from access to the .corp and .meta file.
-(In truth, .meta may not need consulting if the distances exceeds the user request, though.)
-With that estimate and sampling 10,000 typos and measuring we get
-![this
-graph](https://raw.githubusercontent.com/c-blake/suggest/master/randAcc.png)
-We see that for the fairly relevant d=3, 5% of the time there are 1138 accesses at 1138\*10ms = 11.4 seconds each, roughly 1000x the 17.5 ms of a cold-cache linear scan.
+We can measure this time directly via `getrusage` instrumentation to measure minor page faults.  `suggest query2` does this.
+In a cold cache scenario, these would all be major 10ms-ish faults with very little locality.
+Results for a sample of 10,000 typos at various distances are ![this graph](https://raw.githubusercontent.com/c-blake/suggest/master/randAcc.png) We see that for the fairly relevant d=3, 5% of the time there are 200+ accesses which would be 2 seconds at 10ms per access, over 100x the 17.5 ms of a cold-cache linear scan.
+Running this benchmark against an actual 10ms-slow device would be quite slow.
+This 10,000 sample case did 2870453 faults, which would be 287045 seconds which is 80 hours.
+Even a 1000 sample case would take a good fraction of a day.

-I realize this estimate isn't perfect.
-It assumes after 188 distinct words you've paged in all 188 .corp and .meta pages and that every .corp lookup results in a .meta lookup neither of which are true, but sine we do a min the error is at most 2\*188=376 while the tail is much heavier than that.
-One could, of course, drop caches in the loop and do a real benchmark on a Winchester drive.
-Such a benchmark would take quite a while to run.
-For d=4, the unluckiest typo in 10,000 takes a whopping 5 minutes.
-The total over all 10,000 d=4 estimates is 5,914,707 which would take around 60,000 seconds which is 3/4 of a day.
-Given the small size of the max error relative to the effect, it seems unlikely to be more than a minor adjustment to primary conclusions.

-In terms of "more real" benchmarks, this access pattern is also why 2M pages improve so much upon 4k pages as shown above.
-In-core page fault handling is just much faster that our running 10ms estimate on storage latency and so not as catastrophic.

-Multiple words also do not share well the random aspects of SymSpell IO.
-For the first batch of 6 off a cold cache over a minute is conceivable.
-Indeed, if multiple words are expected, the wisest IO strategy would be to get the whole data set paged into RAM via streaming IO (only 1.75 sec for the d=3 case @100 MB/s) and then run the queries.
+While multiple words in a linear scan share IO perfectly, this is not the case for the random access pattern of SymSpell IO.
+For the first batch of 6 off a cold cache, a very noticable fraction of a minute is conceivable for SymSpell and not very conceivable for a linear scan.
+Indeed, if multiple words are expected, the wisest SymSpell IO strategy would be to get the whole data set paged into RAM via streaming IO (only 1.75 sec for the d=3 case @100 MB/s) and then run the queries.

 This cold-cache scenario is yet another "system layer performance fragility" of SymSpell.
-Notice that linear scan's order 10s of ms cold-cache can now be 1000x faster than SymSpell's 10s of seconds.
-Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is, of course, becoming more common these days, but even so..to keep SymSpell a performance winner in deployment one wants to ensure cached pages.
+Notice that linear scan's order 10s of ms cold-cache can now be 100x faster than SymSpell's seconds.
+Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is, of course, more common these days, but even so..to keep SymSpell a performance winner in deployment one wants to ensure cached pages.

 Of course, the above commentary also applies to *non-persistent* SymSpell implementations in execution environments where swap/page files are possible.